GrantLudwig/Machina-Mache/README.md

 ![TaskFlow2](Taskflows/taskflow2.jpg)

 This task flow is concerned with a business client creating a request for data from the mobile app user base.
-It shows that 4 screens would be needed for this process, but multiple actions might be provided.
 When providing details about a request the order in which they are provided is not important, what is important is that they are all filled out to a satisfactory level before submission.

 ![TaskFlow3](Taskflows/taskflow3.jpg)

 This page is concerned with accessing the photos supplied to a business client via our service.
 The main sources of confusion at this stage are concerned with data set completeness and whether the data has been payed for.
-The main hurdle for a business client to overcome in accessing their data, aside from waiting for it to flood in from the mobile community, is actually paying for the use of the photos before gaining access.
+The main hurdle for a business client to overcome in accessing their data, is actually paying for the use of the photos before gaining access.

 ![TaskFlow4](Taskflows/taskflow4.jpg)

 This is the only task flow which is concerned exclusively with the mobile application and its users.
-This task flow is quite concise but is missing pop-ups we added later.
+It shows the normal flow of a user fulfilling a request.

 ![TaskFlow5](Taskflows/taskflow5.jpg)

 ## Paper Prototypes
 The next step was to create paper prototypes of our design, utilizing our previous sketches and our work ironing out task flows.
 #### Mobile App
 Through creating the paper prototypes we realized that our menu for the app had too much in it that wasn't really needed.
-We desided to only have Home, My Account, Fulfilled, and Sign Out in the menu.
+We then redesided the menu to only have Home, My Account, Fulfilled, and Sign Out in it.

 ![MPP16](PaperProto/App/Signin.jpg)
 ![MPP2](PaperProto/App/CreateAccount.jpg)